jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0052/index.md

 1250 IF A$=CHR$(75) THEN IF I>31 THEN I=I-32
 1260 IF A$=CHR$(77) THEN IF I<1985 THEN I=I+32
 1270 GOTO 1050
-1280 REMGet New File Attribute
+1280 REM	Get New File Attribute
 1290 LOCATE 23,10:PRINT STRING$(65,32)
 1300 LOCATE 14,30:PRINT "File Attribute:"
 1310 LOCATE 16,30:PRINT "1.
 Normal file"